visibl-ai/sdxl-controlnets/README.md

 # SDXL ControlNet Pipeline

 This repository provides a script for running Stable Diffusion XL with multiple ControlNets (Canny, Depth) using the Hugging Face `diffusers` library.
 Uses a refiner at the end to tidy things up.
+Not currently using denoising_start/denoising_end with latents.
+Could be an improvement, but it is not clear if that is possible with a controlnet pipeline.

 ## Usage